-(A) When a request for a state hearing is received by either the state or local agency within the fifteen day prior notice period, benefits shall not be reduced, suspended, or terminated until a state hearing decision is rendered unless one of the following occurs:
+(A) When a request for a state hearing is received by the state, a managed care plan (MCP), a "MyCare Ohio" plan (MCOP), or local agency within the fifteen calendar day prior notice period, benefits shall not be reduced, suspended, or terminated until a state hearing decision is rendered unless one of the following occurs:

 (1) A determination is made at the hearing that the sole issue is one of state or federal law, and not one of fact or judgment.

 (3) A change affecting the assistance group's eligibility or level of benefits occurs while the decision is pending and the assistance group fails to timely request a hearing upon receipt of the subsequent notice of adverse action.

 (4) A mass change that adversely affects an assistance group's eligibility for food assistance or basis of issuance occurs while the hearing decision is pending.

 (5) The assistance group specifically waives continuation of food assistance benefits.

 The section for requesting a state hearing on the prior notice contains a space for the assistance group to indicate whether it desires to waive continued food assistance benefits.
 If the assistance group does not positively indicate that it waives continued benefits, the local agency shall assume that continued benefits are desired.